 Molybdenum-99 Program

-The U.S. Department of Energy (DOE) National Nuclear Security Administration?s (NNSA) Office of Material Management and Minimization (NA-23) is leading the effort to demonstrate and achieve commercial-scale production of the medical isotope, Molybdenum-99, hereafter referred to as Mo-99, without the use of highly enriched uranium (HEU) in the United States.
-Mo-99 is a critical radioisotope whose decay byproduct technetium-99m (Tc-99m), is used in approximately 40,000 nuclear medicine diagnostic procedures performed daily in the United States.
-Its primary uses include diagnosing heart disease, treating cancer, and studying organ structure and function.
-The isotope?s short half-life and excellent binding properties make it uniquely suited for medical procedures.
-However, due to its short half-life it must be produced continuously to meet the medical community?s requirements.
+In 2012, Congress passed the American Medical Isotopes Production Act (AMIPA), which directed the Department of Energy to establish a technology-neutral program to support the establishment of domestic supplies of molybdenum-99 (Mo-99) without the use of highly enriched uranium (HEU).
+The Department of Energys National Nuclear Security Administration (DOE/NNSA) has implemented this by competitively awarding 50%/50% cost-shared cooperative agreements to commercial entities and providing funds to the DOE National Laboratories to support development of non-HEU Mo-99 production technologies.
+Mo-99 is a critical radioisotope whose decay byproduct technetium-99m (Tc-99m), is used in over 40,000 nuclear medicine diagnostic procedures performed daily in the United States.
+Its primary uses include diagnosing heart disease and cancer, as well as studying organ structure and function.
+The isotopes short half-life and excellent binding properties make it uniquely suited for medical procedures.
+However, due to its short half-life it must be produced continuously to meet the medical communitys requirements.
 The United States does not currently have a domestic production capability for Mo-99 sufficient to meet the needs of the U.S. healthcare community, currently estimated at 4,500 6-day curies per week.
-Until any U.S. producer enters the market, the United States must import all of its supply from foreign producers, which in some instances use proliferation-sensitive HEU in its production processes.
 The establishment of reliable, commercial, non-HEU-based Mo-99 production in the United States complements the long-standing U.S. policy to minimize and eliminate the use of proliferation-sensitive HEU in civilian applications in order to prevent the potential theft of this material for malevolent use.
 The United States is at the nexus of two related priorities: the need to ensure a reliable, robust Mo-99 supply for U.S. patient care, and discouraging the use of proliferation-sensitive HEU in civilian applications.
-NNSA will issue Cooperative Agreements with the purpose of providing additional federal funding to accelerate commercial Mo-99 projects? time to market so that industry and government can fulfill these two critical priorities and decrease the U.S. medical community?s reliance on foreign supplies of Mo-99.
+NNSA will issue Cooperative Agreements with the purpose of providing additional federal funding to accelerate commercial Mo-99 projects time to market so that industry and government can fulfill these two critical priorities and decrease the U.S. medical communitys reliance on foreign supplies of Mo-99.

 General information about this opportunity